alisaifee/coredis/docs/source/handbook/modules.rst

 Search
 ======

-Searching for documents is done through the :meth:`~coredis.modules.search.Search.search` function that provides the interface to the :rediscommand:`FT.SEARCH`.
-The returned search results are represented by the :class:`~coredis.modules.search.SearchResults` class.
+Searching for documents is done through the :meth:`~coredis.modules.Search.search` function that provides the interface to the :rediscommand:`FT.SEARCH`.
+The returned search results are represented by the :class:`~coredis.modules.response.types.SearchResult` class.

 Perform a simple text search::